-Knighthood has its roots in Andal culture and was brought to Westeros during the Andal Invasion.
-The military success of the Andals' mounted knights and their steel armament proved vital to the Andals' conquest of Westeros.
+Knighthood has its roots in Andal culture and is believed to have been brought to Westeros during the Andal invasion, although legends of the Reach claim chivalry was brought by the First Knight, John the Oak.
+The military success of the Andals' mounted knights and their steel armament proved vital to the Andals' conquest of most of Westeros.
 The influence of the Andals on the culture of Westeros has made knights the backbone of warfare in the Seven Kingdoms.
-However, knighthood holds less cultural significance in areas of Westeros that are less assimilated to Andal culture, such as the North and the Iron Islands.
+However, knighthood holds less cultural significance in areas of Westeros that are less assimilated to Andal culture, such as the north and the Iron Islands.

 In reality, skill at arms is the most important aspect of knighthood.
 Knights are expected to fight whenever there is a need for them.
-They traditionally fight as heavy cavalry, wearing plate armor and fighting from horseback with lance, sword and shield.
+They traditionally fight as heavy cavalry, fighting from horseback with lance, sword, and shield.
 Some knights choose to fight with other weapons such as axes, hammers, and spears as well.
 They own at least one horse, and typically own two: a fierce warhorse and a milder horse for daily riding.
-According to Ser Jaime Lannister three hundred dragons is a fair ransom for a knight.
+Plate armor is more common in southern Westeros, especially the Reach, while mail is more common in the north.
+According to Ser Jaime Lannister, three hundred dragons is a fair ransom for a knight.

 Knights display a coat-of-arms on their shield and surcoat to identify themselves.
 They generally wear their family arms.
 Those who do not have family arms, or do not wish to use them, can create their own.
 These personal arms often portray the manner in which the man achieved knighthood or have some other personal significance.
-Many knights wear large crests on their helms that embellish the theme of their arms.
+Many knights wear large crests on their helms that embellish the theme of their arms, such as a trout for Ser Brynden Tully and a unicorn horn for Ser Flement Brax.
 Wealthy knights often seek to further distinguish themselves by wearing ornate weapons and armor.
 Lacquered or jeweled armor and capes of exotic materials are some ways that knights can flaunt their status.

 Becoming a knight